Golden shower controversy

-On March 5, 2019, Jair Bolsonaro, then president of Brazil, tweeted a video of a sexual act involving urine that took place at Carnival, suggesting that that scene was common.
+The golden shower controversy refers to the repercussions of two posts made by Jair Bolsonaro, then president of Brazil, on his Twitter account.
+On March 5, 2019, Bolsonaro published a video of a sexual act involving urine that took place at Carnival, suggesting that that scene was common.
 The next day, he published: "What is golden shower?", a term that describes the act in the video.
-Both posts were criticized by both supporters and critics of the president, and had international repercussions.
+The two posts were criticized by both supporters and critics of the president, and had international repercussions.
 The term "golden shower" has seen an increase in popularity on Google and Pornhub, as well as being mentioned on TV shows.
 Some commented that the post could harm Carnival's image.

 The Palácio do Planalto and Bolsonaro himself later commented on the controversy.
 The duo that appears in the original video declared that the act was "political-artistic" and, days later, filed a complaint against the president at the Supreme Federal Court (STF) demanding that he delete the posts, which was done.
 Retrospectively, the phrase has been included in lists of controversial and striking facts about the Bolsonaro government and has been analyzed as an example of his "phallic obsession" and his "foolish verbiage".

+Context

+On March 5, 2019, Jair Bolsonaro, the president of Brazil, published a pornographic video on his Twitter account that had been recorded the previous day at the "Blocu" Carnival parade in São Paulo and showed two men dancing at a cab stand, one of whom inserts his finger into his anus and bends down for the other to urinate on him.
+Bolsonaro published the text: "I don't feel comfortable showing it, but we have to expose the truth for the population to be aware and always take their priorities.
+This is what has become of many street blocks in the Brazilian carnival.
+Comment and draw your conslusions [sic]".
+About two hours later, the video was flagged as having "sensitive content", which it had not been at first.
+Although Bolsonaro suggested that this scene was common at Carnival, participants at the event said the incident was just an isolated case.
+The day after the video was published, Bolsonaro posted on his Twitter account the question: "What is golden shower?".
+The term refers to sexual acts that involve urinating on one's partner.